BLKSerene/Wordless/doc/doc.md

 In *Collocation Extractor*, you can search for patterns of collocation (tokens that co-occur more often than would be expected by chance) within a given collocational window (from 5 words to the left to 5 words to the right by default), conduct different tests of statistical significance on each pair of collocates and calculate the Bayes factor and effect size for each pair using different measures.
 You can adjust the settings for the generated results via **Generation Settings**.
 You can disable the calculation of statistical significance and/or Bayes factor and/or effect size by setting **Generation Settings → Test of Statistical Significance / Measures of Bayes Factor / Measure of Effect Size** to **None**.

+You can filter the results by clicking **Filter results** or search in *Data Table* for parts that might be of interest to you by clicking **Search in results**.

 You can generate line charts, word clouds, and network graphs for patterns of collocation using any statistics.
 You can modify the settings for the generated figure via **Figure Settings**.

-You can further filter the results as you see fit by clicking **Filter Results** or search in the results for the part that might be of interest to you by clicking **Search in Results**, both buttons residing at the right corner of the *Results Area*.

 - **3.7.1 Rank**<br>
   The rank of the collocating token sorted by the p-value of the significance test conducted on the node and the collocating token in the first file in ascending order (by default).
 You can sort the results again by clicking the column headers.
 You can use continuous numbering after tied ranks (eg. 1/1/1/2/2/3 instead of 1/1/1/4/4/6) by checking **Menu Bar → Preferences → Settings → Tables → Rank Settings → Continue numbering after ties**.